vignettes/visStatistics.Rmd

 pairwise.wilcox.test()

-As post-hoc analysis following the Kruskal-Wallis test,
+As a post-hoc analysis following the Kruskal–Wallis test,

 visstat()